tjmers/Slime-Platformer/README.md

 Platformer game with a slime

-Controls:
+Game Controls:
 W: jump
 A: move left
 D: move right
-S: reserved, possible for a fast fall or to fall through one-way platforms
 SPACE: reset the level

-ESCAPE: reserved
+Level Editor Controls:
+WASD: pan
+SPACE: open the object creation menu
+ARROW KEYS: either move around the selected object, or change which object is selected in the object creation menu
+ESC: deselect object
+E: edit object
-ENTER: reserved
+ENTER: save
+DEL: delete object
+Z: undo

-Currently no real levels, but some will be made and a level selector screeen. also will make a level creator.
+Currently no real levels, but some will be made and a level selector screeen.